hanalways/misgender.me/README.md

 [![MIT Gender Shades project](http://img.youtube.com/vi/TWWsW1w-BVo/0.jpg)](http://www.youtube.com/watch?v=TWWsW1w-BVo)

 * **Content of posts**
-Twitter possibly uses the text of users' posts as a factor to determine gender.
+Twitter possibly uses the text of a user's posts as a factor to determine gender.
 While this may lead to accurate results when users use gendered language in reference to themselves ("woman", "girl", "mom"), but it may also gender people based on topics they commonly post about or words they use.
 We noticed that the use of the word "sorry" when testing text gender analysis APIs resulted in text being identified as female with high confidence.
 In our research, we also saw that in one model, "software" was an "anti-selector" for identifying females.
 [We're not kidding](https://www.figure-eight.com/using-machine-learning-to-predict-gender/) ¯\_(ツ)_/¯